LoganEvans/aetherial-dynamics/ai-artifacts/textbook.md

 ### **4.1 Explaining Cosmological Tensions**

-*   **The Hubble Tension:** Plausibly solved by the `(∇η)²` term acting as Early Dark Energy.
-*   **The S8 Tension:** Plausibly solved by the theory's natural suppression of structure growth compared to `ΛCDM`.
+*   **The Hubble & S8 Tensions:** Plausibly solved by the evolving dynamics of the dark energy term `V(η)`.
 *   **The `a₀-H₀` Relation:** This "coincidence" is derived as a direct consequence of the Principle of Universal Stability, where `a₀ ≈ |η_void|/R_H`.
+The prediction `a₀ ≈ cH₀/5.2` is in strong agreement with observation.

 ### **4.2 Falsifiable Predictions**

-*   **1. The `Ω_total-matter` Discrepancy:** Predicts that cosmological data, when analyzed with the correct AD equations, will favor a total matter content of `≈ 0.192`.
+*   **1. The Baryon Tension:** Predicts that the true baryonic density is `~19%`, four times higher than the BBN value.
+This can be tested by re-running BBN calculations with AD's modified expansion history.
-*   **2. A "Planckfire" Gravitational Wave Signature:** Predicts a new class of GW event from the final evaporation of non-singular black holes, characterized by a "ring-down" signal of the Aetherium core, not a merger "chirp."
+*   **2. A "Planckfire" GW Signature:** Predicts a new class of GW event from the final evaporation of non-singular black holes.
-*   **3. Deviations in Short-Range Gravity:** Predicts non-Newtonian behavior of gravity at the micron scale, testable with tabletop experiments.
+*   **3. Deviations in Short-Range Gravity:** Predicts non-Newtonian behavior of gravity at the micron scale.
-*   **4. Annual Modulation of Physical Constants:** Predicts that particle masses and constants like `α` should vary slightly as the Earth moves through the Sun's `η` field gradient.
+*   **4. Annual and Lunar Modulation of Constants:** Predicts that particle masses and constants should vary with the Sun's and Moon's gravitational influence.
-*   **5. Unique Lensing from Cosmic Superstrings:** Predicts the existence of primordial cosmic strings that would create unique gravitational lensing signatures (e.g., double images).

 ---